kamalbuilds/SmartNFTs/smartnfts/README.md

-# TBA with Personalised SmartNFTs for Users
+# TBA with Personalised SmartNFTs for Users.

 Own Brand NFTs which contain your assets along with a Loyalty NFT.
 Take action like Investing in Pools.
 Connect to Ethereum.
 All as your NFT.